oscbyspro/Ultimathnum/README.md

 ### The abstract symphony

 This work seeks to unify the various concepts of low-level arithmetic.
-It streamlines error handling and introduces a notion of arbitrary binary integer infinities, among other things.
+It streamlines error handling and introduces arbitrary binary integer infinities, among other things.
 But, the emphasis is not on the diversity of ideas but on the orchestration of scalable abstractions.
 Imagine an oasis of harmony in a world of discord.
 It's more of a symphony than a library.

 <a name="installation"/>